• Skip to primary navigation

 We miss tortilla-style corn chips when we’re on our Paleo-ish cleanse.
 I like to make a Paleo snack chip version that, admittedly, doesn’t taste like a tortilla chip but is, nevertheless, super tasty.

-Here are some tasty Rosemary Paleo Breadsticks – they do have arrowroot and coconut flour, FYI.
+- Here are some tasty Paleo Breadsticks from Lila Ruth Grain Free – they do have arrowroot and coconut flour, FYI.

-To create the traditional shape, you will need a pizzelle maker like this:
+To create the traditional shape, you will need a pizzelle maker which can be found online or in most kitchen stores.

 I got one for Christmas from my mom and put it right to use.
-We opened Chris’s book and started making all kinds of snack pizzelles and cookies pizzelles.
+We opened Chris’s book and started making all kinds of snack pizzelles and cookie pizzelles.

 Paleo Pizzelle Recipe